FREE Hurst Primary School iPhone & Android App

 How to prepare for SATs?

-In order to cover all the areas of the curriculum that the children are expected to be confident in, we will send home a maths revision pack on Wednesday 1st March and an English revision pack on Friday 3rd March 2023.
+In order to cover all the areas of the curriculum that the children are expected to be confident in, we will send home a maths revision pack and an English revision pack after the February half term break.
 These revision packs will be their compulsory homework that must be completed at home and brought into school on the usual homework days.
 We will go through the homework on the following days:

 Maths - Monday